ocentra/TabAgent/project_plan.md

    - **Chat History Sidebar**: On the left, display a list of previous chats (stored in `chrome.storage.local`) with a scroll bar.
    - **Main Chat Body**: In the center, show the current chat's message history with a scroll bar.
    - **Input Area**: At the bottom, include:
-     - A dropdown to select the AI model (default: phi4).
+     - A dropdown to select the AI model (default: LLM).
      - A text box for user queries.
      - Buttons to upload PDFs, images, or Google Drive links.
      - A send button.